khanmaster/ansiblewithvagrant/README.md

 - Create a cheat-sheet/go to guide for adhoc-commands, playbooks etc. this will build your Git Hub profile and history

 ## Installation of Ubuntu 18.04 LTS on Windows
-Now we will install Ubuntu 18.04 LTS app on Windows Before we do that we need to enable some option on windows
+Now we will install Ubuntu 18.04 LTS app on Windows and Before we do that we need to enable some option on windows
 - Right click on PowerShell to open it as an admin and run below command
 - Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux